 Cryptocurrency Market Cap Explained Simply

 A cryptocurrency's market cap is a key metric used to gauge its size and relative importance in the market.
-It's calculated by multiplying the current price of a single coin by the total number of coins in circulation.
+It's calculated by multiplying the current.

 When you look at a list of cryptocurrencies on a site like CoinGecko or CoinMarketCap, one of the first and most prominent metrics you'll see is the market capitalization, or "market cap."
 In simple terms, a cryptocurrency's market cap is the total value of all its coins that are currently in circulation.
 It's a quick way to gauge the size and significance of a crypto project.